In the last 50 years the backhand has evolved from a predominantly one-handed stroke to a two-handed.

 One great way you can look for areas to improve your one handed backhand is to take a video of yourself hitting the stroke.
 Then compare your technique with our slider at the top of this page to make sure you’re getting in the right positions for your one handed backhand.

-For more advanced one-handed backhand tips, lessons on technique, and drills become a member of the TennisGate Online Academy!
+For more advanced one-handed backhand tips, lessons on technique, and drills become a lifetime member of the TennisGate Education Library!